Glitch-in-Antariksh/ProjectileTracking/README.md

 - Tests available camera resolutions
 - Allows the user to select a suitable resolution

-The camera is currently capable of providing a **2560 × 960 stereo frame**, giving approximately **1280 × 960 pixels per camera view** at around 50 FPS.
+The current camera setup can provide a **2560 × 960 stereo frame**, giving approximately **1280 × 960 pixels per camera view** at around 50 FPS.

-Camera indices are intentionally not hardcoded because they can vary between systems.

-The stereo-camera identification is heuristic and is based on the captured frame characteristics.
-It is intended to assist with hardware identification rather than serve as definitive camera identification.

----

 ## 2. Stereo Camera Interface

 `camera.py` provides the reusable interface between the physical stereo camera and the rest of the project.

-It is responsible for:
+It handles:

 - Loading the selected camera configuration
-- Opening the selected camera
+- Opening the camera
-- Requesting the configured resolution
+- Requesting and verifying the configured resolution
-- Verifying the actual resolution supplied by the camera
 - Capturing stereo frames
-- Splitting the side-by-side camera feed into left and right images
+- Splitting the side-by-side feed into left and right images
 - Releasing the camera safely

 The rest of the system can obtain a stereo image pair through: